 of neighborhoods on work behavior, the patterns of job search among

 young workers, and why workers living in cities earn higher real wages.
 His research has been published in leading peer-reviewed journals such as the Journal of Labor Economics, Journal of Regional Science, and Journal of Urban Economics.
-He was also instrumental in the creation of the department's Adam Smith Prize (now called the Richard Stanford Prize), which
+He was also instrumental in the creation of the department's Richard Stanford Prize, which

 celebrates the research and writing efforts of Furman students by